denzuko/neural-clisp/README.md

 that can easily be used by any novice w/ basic understanding of neural networks.
 The software is to offer an easily customizable network with n hidden layers, back prop, ..., you name it! :)

+## Goals

+Port theprimeagen's neural-js into pure Common lisp code to learn AI, ML, and lisp.